pivotal/docs-tap/namespace-provisioner/customize-installation.hbs.md

    - `ref`: The Git repository reference, the default is origin/main
    - `secretRef`: If the repository needs authentication, the reference to the secret is set here
       - `name`: The name of the secret to be used for the repository authentication, see [Git Authentication for Private repository](use-case3.hbs.md#git-private).
       - `namespace`: The namespace where the secret is created.
-Namespace Provisioner creates a Carvel secretgen [SecretImport](https://github.com/carvel-dev/secretgen-controller/blob/develop/docs/secret-export.md#secretimport) from this given namespaces to Namespace Provisioner namespace.
+Namespace Provisioner creates a Carvel secretgen [SecretImport](https://github.com/carvel-dev/secretgen-controller/blob/develop/docs/secret-export.md#secretimport) from this namespace to the Namespace Provisioner namespace.
       - `create_export`: A Boolean flag to create a Carvel secretgen [SecretExport](https://github.com/carvel-dev/secretgen-controller/blob/develop/docs/secret-export.md#secretexport) from the given namespace to Namespace Provisioner namespace.
 The default value is `false`.

      Sample `gitops_install` repository file: